 We have developed a warm friendship with the founders of Help Change My City Alliance.
 This wonderful non-profit does a lot of outreach work in the Downtown East Side, works with at risk youth and hosts an event called ‘Eats on the Streets’ every two months where they hand out over 600 bagged lunches to residents of the DTES.
 Christine and Alpha join us in the mornings and play alongside the children.
 They’ve become an invaluable part of our program and the children always look forward to their time with them.
 We also donate all of our art to HCMCA which they give out during the Eats on the Streets.

 Environmental Youth Alliance

 Environmental Youth Alliance assists our children in learning more about the life cycle of bees.
-In the Spring we do two workshops with them.
-One is learning all about the life cycle of a bee as well as hatching mason bees and placing them in a pollinator house that we, as a program, build.
-The second workshop is going to the Strathcona Community Gardens where Erin, from EYA, gives us a tour of the honey bee hives they have there.
+Sometimes we do workshops with them, learning all about the life cycle of a bee as well as hatching mason bees and placing them in a pollinator house that we, as a program, build or going to the Strathcona Community Gardens where EYA, giving us a tour of the honey bee hives they have there.

 A few Parks we use and things we do:

 Pacific Spirit: We meet at the W16th Ave entrance just past Blanca Street.
 We’ll be enjoying the fresh air of the natural forest creating structures, looking for birds and climbing everything we can!

 Queen Elizabeth Park: Queen E Park offers so many wonderful experiences for our children!
 We explore the beautiful gardens, build structures with ropes beside the fountains, have snack by the duck pond or visit the amazing plants and birds at Bloedel Conservatory.